papernotes/Reddit-OriginalPostSearcher/README.md

-                    mobile users, and updated ignoredSubs list 1.1.4 (7/29/2015) - Added ability to create no participation links for certain subreddits 1.1.5 (7/30/2015) - Added ability to look through poster's previous posts to save time searching
+                    mobile users, and updated ignoredSubs list 1.1.4 (7/29/2015) - Added ability to create no participation links for certain subreddits 1.1.5 (7/30/2015) - Added ability to look through poster's previous posts to save time searching 1.1.6 (8/05/2015) - Changed commenting to include link to Github repo
 ```